 Idle Upper Chapel URC belongs to the Yorkshire Synod of the URC.
 This is a group of nearly 100 churches across Yorkshire.
 The Yorkshire Synod is one of 13 Synods across England, Scotland and Wales. https://urcyorkshire.org.uk/

-Idle URC have joined with Bingley URC and Trinity Keighley to form a joint pastorate known as the Aire Valley Pastorate.
+Idle URC has joined with Bingley URC to form a joint pastorate known as the Aire Valley Pastorate.
 Although each church retains its own identity locally, we share ministry and resources and support each other.